 1.4 The arrangements will ensure:

-Installations are designed, , operatedmaintained in accordance with the current electric regulations .
+Installations are designed, installed, commissioned, operated and maintained in strict accordance with the current electric regulations and any relevant second tier documentation.

-Technical guidance variations are considered within the servicing contract.
+Technical guidance variations are considered within the servicing contracts.

-Guidancestaff onsuitable competency checks on contractors undertaking works on any Highland Council Electrical installation.
+Guidance is available for staff on how to carry out suitable competency checks on contractors undertaking works on any Highland Council Electrical installation.

-That appropriate and suitable training is provided to staff members dealing directly or indirectly with installations or alterations to Highland Council properties that have the potential to effect electrical safety.
+That appropriate and suitable training is provided to staff members dealing directly or indirectly with installations, maintenance of or alterations to Highland Council properties that have the potential to effect electrical safety.

 These arrangements will be supported by the allocation of appropriate resources to meet requirements.